Stable vectors in dual Vinberg representations of $F_4$: Applications to -adic groups

 \section{Applications to $p$-adic groups}

 We now return to the notation of the introduction and prove the theorems stated there.
-Recall that $\Gk$ is a split, absolutely simple connected reductive group over a nonarchimedean local field $k$ with residue field $\frakf$ of characteristic $p$.
-We again write $\mathcal{A}$ for an apartment associated to a maximal split torus of $\Gk$, and given a rational point $x \in \mathcal{A}$, we write $\Gk_x$ and $\Vk_x$ for the quotients of the Moy--Prasad filtration as described in the introduction (thus $\Gk_x$ is a reductive group over $\frakf$ whose base change $(\Gk_x)_{\bF}$ is denoted $\mathsf{G}_x$ in \cite[Section 2.3]{ReederYu} and $\Vk_x$ is the $\frakf$-vector space denoted $\mathsf{V}_x(\frakf)$ in \cite[Section 2.5]{ReederYu}).
-In this section we assume in addition that $\Gk$ is of type $F_4$.
-We have the following theorem, as stated in the introduction.
+First we sketch the construction of supercuspidal representations in \cite{ReederYu}, which motivated the results of this paper.
+See \cite[Section 2.5]{ReederYu} for details.
+As in the introduction, we let $\Gk$ be a split, absolutely simple connected reductive group over a nonarchimedean local field $k$ with residue field $\frakf$ of characteristic $p$, and $\bF$ is an algebraic closure of $\frakf$.
+We again write $\mathcal{A}$ for an apartment associated to a maximal split torus $\mathcal{T}$ of $\Gk$.
+As in the introduction, we choose a hyperspecial point $x_0 \in \mathcal{A}$, which allows us to identify $\mathcal{A}$ with $X_*(\mathcal{T}) \otimes \RR$, where $X_*(\mathcal{T})$ is the cocharacter group of $\mathcal{T}$.
+Fix a rational point $x \in \mathcal{A}$.
+For $r \geq 0$, we let $\Gk(k)_{x, r}$ be the Moy--Prasad filtration subgroup as defined in \cite[Section 3.2]{MP2} (in \cite{MP2} this subgroup is denoted $\mathscr{G}_{x, r}$).